-- ALG An Application Layer Gateway within a NAT device which attempts to sniff application signaling and modify application addresses appropriately in order to take care of changes caused by the NAT. - NAT, NAPT NATs perform IP address translation, typically interconnecting private and public address domains.
+ALG An Application Layer Gateway within a NAT device that attempts to sniff application signaling and modify application addresses appropriately in order to take care of changes caused by the domains.
 NAPT devices also translate ports in order to save IP addresses.
 In this document, the term NAT also refers to NAPT devices.